 While semen quality analysis is a standard part of fertility medicine, traditionally, there’s been no objective or agreed-upon way to assess egg quality in the fertility lab.
 As a group, embryologists haven’t been able to consistently differentiate between a good egg and a bad egg when looking at them under the microscope.

 Our VIOLET™ technology is filling this gap in care.
 VIOLET™ is the first tool of its kind that uses artificial intelligence (AI) to predict the likelihood of each of your eggs forming a healthy usable embryo (a blastocyst).

-VIOLET™’s algorithm was trained on over 70,000 egg images and their outcome data (i.e., Did the egg in the image fertilize and form a blastocyst?) across different patient types and geographies.
+VIOLET™’s algorithm leverages over 120,000 egg images and their outcome data (i.e., Did the egg in the image fertilize and form a blastocyst?) across different patient types and geographies.
 The type of AI VIOLET™ uses, called Deep Learning, enables it to recognize patterns that are otherwise invisible to the human eye.

 VIOLET™ reports can be provided to you by your clinic to empower you with more personalized insights into the quality of your frozen eggs.
 Each report provides images of your eggs along with personalized predictions of blastocyst formation for each egg.

 The report also uses your personal egg quality assessment to tailor live birth predictions to your data – helping you to better understand your own likelihood of success versus the generalized predictions you receive using online egg calculators.
 Even better, it doesn’t require you to undergo any additional procedures and poses no additional risk to your eggs.

 Armed with information about your individual egg quality, you and your doctor can determine if more egg freezing cycles are needed in an effort to get you closer to an expectation of live birth that you’re comfortable with.